CraigChaus/Sketchy-Mine-/README.md

 The [packages/backend](./packages/backend/README.md) directory contains the Sketchy Mine backend.
 This package is the backend server that communicates with the database and the frontend.

-The backend package contains the `.env` file that holds the configuration to connect a PostgreSQL database to the backend.
+The backend package contains the `.env` file that holds the configuration to connect a PostgreSQL database to the backend, as well as other environment variables.

 ## Frontend

 The [packages/frontend](./packages/frontend/README.md) directory contains the Sketchy Mine Svelte frontend.
 This package holds the code for the website that will communicate with the backend.